 Eligere 1 is a modern, 4 bedroom, semi-detached villa near Pula.
-It is next door to Eligere 2 and both houses can be booked together for larger groups sleeping up to 16 people.
-They both have their own swimming pool and parking spaces and are a mirror image of each other, attached by a single wall.
+It is next door to Eligere 2 and both houses can be booked together for larger groups sleeping up to 16 people in total.
+They both have their own swimming pool and parking spaces and are a mirror image of each other, separated by a single wall.

 The living room is bright and spacious, decorated with shades of grey and white and with a large, comfy sofa and doors to the pool terrace.
 The sleek kitchen has glossy cupboards and modern appliances and is open plan to the delightful dining area.
 The bedrooms continue with the grey and white theme, yet have splashes of colour creating a cheerful ambiance.
 All are air conditionined and have a TV and en-suite bathrooms which are stylish and comtemporary.

 Outside, the pool is surrounded by a large terrace with plenty of space for sunbathing.
 There is also a shaded terrace with outside dining furniture, perfect for alfresco meals.
 To the side of the house there is a lawned, children's play area with swings and a trampoline, shared with Eligere 2.